-The garlicky soy dressing adds a definite asian flavour to this napa cabbage chicken salad.
-The combination of green snow peas, orange carrots and the white chinese cabbage create a very attractive looking and delicious salad.
+The garlicky soy dressing adds a definite Asian flavor to this napa cabbage chicken salad.
+The combination of green snow peas, orange carrots, and white Chinese cabbage creates a very attractive-looking and delicious salad.

 - 4 tablespoons sesame oil, divided